KainNhantumbo/portifolio.dev/data/posts/discover the features of next14.md

 - Server Actions allow execution of server-side code without the need for a dedicated API route;

-- Partial Prerendering provides a fast initial static response while streaming dynamic content based on React Suspense boundaries.
+- Partial Pre-rendering provides a fast initial static response while streaming dynamic content based on React Suspense boundaries.

 ## Next.js free course

 Next.js 14 brings a new free course on Next.js Learn.
 Whether you’re new to Next.js or a seasoned pro, this course has something new for you.

-From the basics to advanced features like Partial Prerendering, it’s a comprehensive resource to level up your Next.js skills.
-This will simplify the learning proccess for many of us.
+From the basics to advanced features like Partial Pre-rendering, it’s a comprehensive resource to level up your Next.js skills.
+This will simplify the learning process for many of us.

 Thanks for reading!